-

 Add Insulation

-Spray foam insulation is also a popular choice for metal buildings.
+Spray foam insulation is also a popular choice for metal structures.
 It is sprayed inside the building envelope and provides high R-values.
 Sprayed foam insulation is more expensive than fiberglass but provides a better seal against air and moisture and can provide superior sound deadening.
 This product is also flame resistant, making it an ideal choice for buildings located in fire-prone areas. it is also more difficult to install and is best left to a professional insulation installer.

 For more, see our guide to insulating metal buildings.